OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 Identify that all calls to getInstance use default `provider` of security services by not specifing it (it means AndroidOpenSSL aka Conscrypt). `Provider` can only be specified in `KeyStore` related code (in that situation `KeyStore` should be provided as `provider`).
 If other `provider` is specified it should be verified according to situation and business case (i.e. Android API version), and `provider` should be examined against potential vulnerabilities.

-Ensure that the best practices outlined in the "Cryptography for Mobile Apps" chapter are followed.
-Verify that the configuration of cryptographic algorithms used are aligned with best practices from [NIST](https://www.keylength.com/en/4/ "NIST recommendations - 2016") and [BSI](https://www.keylength.com/en/8/ "BSI recommendations - 2017") and are considered as strong.
+Ensure that the best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.
+Look at [insecure and deprecated algorithms](0x04g-Testing-Cryptography.md#identifying-insecure-and/or-deprecated-cryptographic-algorithms) and [common configuration issues](0x04g-Testing-Cryptography.md#common-configuration-issues).
 Make sure that `SHA1PRNG` is no longer used as it is not cryptographically secure.

-[!!! list of recommended algorithms/modes and not recommended - configuration of crypto (PCI DSS, NIST/BSI requirements) no ECB, DES, RC
-]

-Lastly, make sure that keys are not hardcoded in native code and that no insecure mechanisms are used at this level.
+Lastly, make sure that keys are not hardcoded in native code..

+#### Dynamic Analysis

+[//]: # (TODO:Dynamic Analysis)

 When you have access to the source code, check at least for the following: